Dashrath18/openshift-pact-broker/README.md

 # pact-broker
-This repository contains the pact broker template for openshift and Kubernetes(Please edit necessory field for k8's)
+This repository contains the pact broker template for openshift and Kubernetes(Please edit neccessory field for k8's)

 oc apply -f template.yaml